Probate Q&A Series

 Process & Timing

 1. Who files: Usually the domiciliary personal representative (executor) or North Carolina counsel on the representative’s behalf.
 Where: The Clerk of Superior Court (Estates) in the North Carolina county where the land is located.
 What: An ancillary application packet typically built around the standard North Carolina estate opening forms (often the same forms used for a resident estate, marked “Ancillary”), plus the foreign probate documents listed below.
+North Carolina practice materials also reference AOC form E-309 as an addendum for probate of an out-of-state will or codicil.
 When: As soon as practical—especially if there is any risk of running into the two-year-from-death timing issue that can affect enforceability against certain third parties.

 2. Core documents from the primary probate to bring/file:

-• Exemplified (or otherwise properly authenticated) copy of the will from the primary probate file.
+• Certified copy of the will from the primary probate file.

-• Exemplified (or otherwise properly authenticated) copy of the probate order/certificate showing the will was admitted to probate.
+• Certified copy of the probate proceedings showing the will was admitted to probate in the domiciliary jurisdiction.

-• Exemplified (or otherwise properly authenticated) copy of the letters testamentary/appointment (or equivalent) showing the personal representative is qualified and currently serving.
+• Certified copy of the letters testamentary/appointment (or equivalent) showing the personal representative is qualified and currently serving, if not already included in the probate proceedings packet.

 3. After opening: The ancillary personal representative typically completes North Carolina estate administration steps limited to North Carolina assets (including an inventory limited to North Carolina property and creditor notice steps required in the county where the ancillary estate is opened).
 The end goal is a North Carolina estate record that supports title work and, when needed, a deed or other recorded instrument to place the property into the intended owner’s name.